manhton1992/Garbage-Hunter/README.md

 - `src/app/core/components`: All components being used
 - `src/app/core/pages`: All pages being used
 - `src/app/models`: Include all models & interfaces of the app
-- `src/app/services`: Include all services of the app, to fetch data from the backend API
+- `src/app/services`: Include all services of the app, to fetch data from the backend API or to put data in the backend API
+- `src/middlewares`: Include all middleware functions of the app